Wednesday, March 20, 2013

 Three days later, Julia Child made her debut on educational television in Boston.
 Describing her first cooking show, Child recalled, “There was this woman tossing French omelets, splashing eggs about the place, brandishing big knives, (and) panting heavily as she careened around the stove.”
 The three pilots were so successful that they were turned into a series the following year.

 Julia Child’s television series “The French Chef” premiered on February 11, 1963.
-At the time, eating well at a restaurant of note in the United States usually meant eating French.
+At the time, dining well at a notable restaurant in the United States typically meant eating French.
 Synonymous with the most cultured dining experience, French cuisine was an intimating subject until Child convinced Americans that cooking did not need to be fancy to be good.
-Before long, people were turning out dishes like coq au vin and beef bourgonoine in their own kitchens.
+Before long, people were preparing dishes like coq au vin and beef bourgonoine in their own kitchens.

 The state dinner in February for President Rómulo Betancourt of Venezuela was one of the few White House events that Jackie attended in 1963.
 The menu below includes potatoes Anna.
 In Child's 107th show titled More about Potatoes, the French chef explained that this buttery cake needed to be crisp and brown on the outside without having it stick to the dish.